 Polyols serve as useful sugar replacers in a wide range of products as part of a sugar free diet.
 These sugar free foods and products include chewing gums, candies, ice cream, baked goods and fruit spreads.
-They also function well in fillings and frostings, canned fruits, beverages, yogurt and tabletop sweeteners.
+With a low glycemic response, they can also reduce insulin response, helping reduce risk for diabetes.

 Learn more about polyols - low calorie sugar replacers with a clean, sweet taste that are approved for human use all over the world and included in a wide variety of foods we eat every day.
 Polyols include: Erythritol, Hydrogenated Starch Hydrolysates, Isomalt, Lactitol, Maltitol, Mannitol, Sorbitol and Xylitol.

 Consumers say they regularly use low-calorie, sugar free foods and beverages to stay in better overall health and want more from which to choose.
 Low-calorie, sugar free products can easily replace higher calorie foods and beverages to meet this consumer demand.